Hissp Primer#

 Hello World

-In addition to the special behaviors from the Hissp level for tuple and string lexical elements, the Lissp level has special behavior for reader macros.
+In addition to the special behaviors from the Hissp level for tuple and string lexical elements, the Lissp level has special behavior for tagging tokens.
 (And ignores things like whitespace and comments.)
 Everything else is an atom, which is passed through to the Hissp level with minimal processing.

 Basic Atoms#